Quebec - Data Protection Overview

 Data controller: 'Data controller' is not expressly defined under Quebec privacy laws.
 The entities considered to be in control of, and accountable for, compliance with privacy law requirements are referred to as 'persons carrying on an enterprise' pursuant to the Quebec Private Sector Act and 'public bodies' pursuant to the Quebec Access Act.

-Sensitive data: Personal information is deemed sensitive if, 'due to its nature of the context of its use or release, it entails a high level of reasonable expectation of privacy'.
+Sensitive data: Personal information is deemed sensitive if, 'due to its nature (including medical, biometric or otherwise intimate information) or the context of its use or release, it entails a high level of reasonable expectation of privacy'.
 Sensitive information requires express consent and must be safeguarded by a higher level of protection.

 Biometric data: 'Biometric data' is not defined under Quebec privacy laws.
 However, the Quebec Information Technology Act regulates the collection, use, and disclosure of 'biometric characteristics or measurements'.

 Pseudonymisation: 'Pseudonymisation' is not specifically defined under Quebec privacy laws.
-However, the Quebec Private Sector Act provides that personal information is 'anonymized' if it irreversibly no longer allows the person to be identified directly or indirectly.
+However, the Quebec Private Sector Act provides that personal information is 'anonymized' if it is at all times reasonable to expect in the circumstances that it irreversibly no longer allows the person to be identified directly or indirectly.
 Furthermore, personal information is de-identified if it no longer allows the person concerned to be directly identified.

-Data subject: Data subject is not defined under Quebec privacy laws, which refer to 'individuals'.
+Data subject: Data subject is not defined under Quebec privacy laws, which refer to 'person concerned'.

-Under Quebec's privacy laws, except where an exemption is applicable, consent is required for each such purpose, in clear and simple language and separately from any other information provided to the person concerned.
-Furthermore, consent must be clear, free, and informed and given for specific purposes.
+Under Quebec's privacy laws, except where an exemption is applicable, consent is required.
+To be valid, consent must be clear, free, and informed and given for specific purposes.
+Consent must be requested for each such purpose, in clear and simple language and, if solicited in writing, separately from any other information provided to the person concerned.
 Consent is valid only for the time necessary to achieve the purposes for which it was requested.
 It can be withdrawn for the use or disclosure of the information collected.

 Consent must be given expressly when it concerns sensitive personal information.
 Although not expressly stated in the Quebec Private Sector Act, it is understood that implied consent is permissible for non-sensitive personal information.